-A long, long time ago, the Jade Emperor in China, decided that there needed to be a way to measure time so he got all the animals to take part in a swimming race.
-The first twelve animals to cross the river will have a year named after them.
+A long, long time ago, the Jade Emperor in China decided that there needed to be a way to measure time so he got all the animals to take part in a swimming race.
+The first twelve animals to cross the river will each have a year named after them.

 And so the raced started.
 The rat and the cat were worried about crossing the river because they weren’t strong swimmers so they asked the ox if they could cross on the ox’s back.
 The ox kindly agreed and as they got to the other side the cheeky rat pushed the cat into the water and jumped onto the bank.
 He was the first to win.
 The ox then got out of the river and came second.

-Third was the tiger.
-The river was difficult for him because it was fast flowing and he was exhausted.
-The rabbit hopped across on stones and logs floating by, he was fourth.
+Third to succeed was the tiger despite the river being difficult for him as it was fast flowing.
+The rabbit however, hopped across easily on stones and logs floating by, so he was fourth.

-The dragon landed on the bank.
-The Emperor asked why didn’t he just fly across and become first.
-The dragon said that he need to make some rain for the people and animals as they were thirsty.
+The dragon was next to finish.
+When the Emperor asked why didn’t he just fly across and come first, the dragon said that he was busy making rain for the people and animals as they were thirsty.
 Then he saw a rabbit stuck on a log and he blew him across the river.
-The Emperor was happy to give the fifth year to the kind dragon.
+Consequently, the Emperor was happy to give the fifth year to the kind dragon.

-Just as the horse was about to become the next to arrive a snake slithered out from it’s hooves.
-The surprised horse stepped back and the snake became sixth and and the horse seventh.
+Just as the horse was about to become the next to arrive, a snake slithered out from it’s hooves.
+The surprised horse stepped back and the snake became sixth and the horse seventh.

 The goat, monkey and rooster came across the river on a raft that they all shared.
 The Emperor gave the eighth year to the goat, the ninth to the monkey and the tenth to the rooster.

-Even though the dog was a great swimmer he didn’t arrive until eleventh because he stopped to have a bath in the clean water.
-The pig was equally slow, stopping to eat and have a little sleep before making it’s journey.
-The pig was the last, twelfth.
+The dog was a great swimmer but he was only eleventh because he stopped to have a bath in the clean water.
+The pig was equally slow, stopping to eat and have a little sleep before making it’s journey and therefore, the pig was the last, twelfth.

 And what happened to the cat?
-The cat arrived after the pig, but it was too late to have a year named after him.
-He was cross with the rat for pushing him in and therefore cats have never been friends with rats.
+The cat finally arrived, just after the pig, but it was too late to have a year named after him.
+He was cross with the rat for pushing him in and therefore, cats have never been friends with rats.